rajatasusual/llamabox/PRIVACY_POLICY.md

 ### Browser Extension

-The browser extension allows you to capture and sync web content.
+The [Llamabox browser extension](https://github.com/rajatasusual/llamabox_extension) allows you to capture and sync web content.
 You can configure the local server IP via the options page.
 Data synchronization is performed periodically using Chrome alarms.

 ### Data Deletion